 Magna Carta … the foundation of our freedom And another thing: Nullus liber homo capiatur, vel imprisonetur, aut … Hmnnn.
 Unless landowners are going to start posting signs in Latin to dissuade state harassment, which I'd support, I'd better rephrase that.
 But hold on to the thought.
 In English and complete, that passage reads: "No […]

-Archive for the 'Justice' Category
+Posts from the 'Justice' Category

 All of us are vitally interested in the fight to maintain democracy and the rule of law.
 The recent Obama fiasco re Professor Gates is illustrative once again of the Obama type of politician that thinks personal judgment by those in positions of power outweighs the rule of law.